Cargo Trailer Under‑Floor Insulation – Another Great Reference Video

 As I plan the plumbing and hot water strategy for my cargo trailer conversion, I’ve been digging into the

-tankless/on-demand units.
+real-world differences between traditionaltank-style RV water heaters and tankless/on-demand units.
 A recent video, “Tank Vs Tankless RV Water Heaters”,

 pulled together a lot of practical experience from RV owners, and this post captures the key points